Certified Receivables Company (CRB)

 - Must complete your business certification within one year of purchasing an account

-Collection law firms and third party collection agencies may voluntarily seek the CPRC designation but it is not a requirement in order to maintain their RMAI membership.
+Collection law firms and third party collection agencies may voluntarily seek the CRB designation but it is not a requirement in order to maintain their RMAI membership.

 Can affiliated businesses share certification?